-- 3- Distribute samples and the reference sera (100 μ l/well) as follows: positive serum in wells H1 to H6, negative serum in wells G1 to G6, sample 1 in wells A1 to A6, sample 2 in wells B1 to B6 etc...
-Cover with a lid and incubate the plate at 21°C +/- 3°C for one hour. - 4- To do this, dispose of the microplate's contents by flipping it sharply over a container filled with an inactivating agent.
+- 3- Distribute samples and the positive serum (100 μ l/well) as follows: positive reference serum: wells H1 to H4, negative reference serum: wells A1 to A4, sample 1 wells B1 to B4, and so on.
+Cover with a lid and incubate the plate at 21°± 3°C for one hour. - 4- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
+To do this, dispose of the microplate's contents by flipping it sharply over a container filled with an inactivating agent.
 Let the microplate drain upside-down on a sheet of clean absorbent paper so as to eliminate all liquid.
 Add 300 μl of the washing solution, and then empty the plate once again by flipping it over above the containment vessel.
 Repeat the entire operation two more times, taking care to avoid the formation of bubbles in the microwells.
 After the plate has been washed three times go on to the next step.
 An automatic plate washer may also be used, but in this case take care that the needles do not get too close to the bottoms of the wells to prevent damaging the reagent layer. - 5- Dilute the conjugate 1:50 in the buffer for dilution (for example, for one plate dilute 250 μ l of the conjugate stock solution in 12.25 ml of diluent).
-Add 100 μ l of the diluted conjugate solution to each well.
-Cover the plate with a lid and incubate the plate at 21°C +/- 3°C for one hour. - 6- Wash the plate as described in step 4 above. - 7- Add 100 μ l of the chromogen solution to each well on the plate.
+Add 100 μ l of the dilute conjugate solution to each well.
+Cover with a lid and incubate the plate at 21°± 3°C for one hour. - 6- Wash the plate as described in step 4 above. - 7- Add 100 μl of the chromogen solution to each well on the plate.
 The chromogen solution must be absolutely colourless when it is pipetted into the wells.
 If a blue colour is visible, this means that the solution in the pipette has been contaminated. - 8- Incubate for 10 minutes at 21°C +/- 3°C protected from the light and uncovered.
 This time is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time. - 9- Add 50 μl of stop solution to each microwell.
-The blue colour will change into a yellow colour.

-10- Read the optical densities in the microwells using a plate reader and a 450 nm filter.
-Results must be read fairly soon after the stopping solution has been added since the chromogen may crystallize in wells with strong signals and thereby distort the data.
+The blue colour will change into a yellow colour. - 10- Read the optical densities in the microwells using a plate reader and a 450 nm filter.
+Results must be read fairly soon after the stopping solution has been added since the chromogen may cristallize in wells with strong signals and thereby distort the data.